walliski/myranks-for-gokz/README.md

     * Show ranks on scoreboard
     * !ranks command that shows all the ranks and points needed?
 * !rank command that shows current score + ranking position (For a given player?)
 (And required for next rank?)
-* Move things into separate files, in some nice way
 * Create a "refresh top100" stored procedure + command or similar?
 * !ranktop command to see players with highest rank
 * Update score on completed map, and print "gain"